 game, one member is named Apple Cobbler, and also according to Enterplay's Collectible Card Game

 , one member is named Gala Appleby.
 The Blind Bags also give Red Gala and Apple Bumpkin the respective names Crimson Gala and Apple Dazzle.
+There is also evidence that Pinkie's family also has distant ties to the Apple clan, but it remains inconclusive for now.
 For Applejack's great uncle Honeycrisp, see the Expanded Universe page

 - Adaptation Name Change: